theriou/EQ-Item-List/README.md

 # EQ-Item-List
-A List of EQ Items in the format ID^Name
+A List of EQ Items in the format ID^Name^StackSize